chariotsolutions/aws-iot-workshop/README.md

 ## Device Shadows

-Sample iOS and Arduino code for using device shadows can be found in the [aws-mobile-iot](https://github.com/chariotsolutions/aws-mobile-iot)repo.
+Sample iOS and Arduino code for using device shadows can be found in the [aws-mobile-iot](https://github.com/chariotsolutions/aws-mobile-iot) repo.